 Many Christians sought honest religion elsewhere, especially among the incorruptible Cathari.
 In essence, their heresy was one of the first and purest expressions of Protestantism.
-It was exterminated centuries prior to the Protestants’ ultimate success, much more worldly and receptive to profit-motivated militarism: see Luther, Calvin, et al.
+It was exterminated centuries prior to the Protestants’ ultimate triumph, much more worldly and receptive to profit-motivated militarism: see Luther, Calvin, et al.

 As these warriors assembled from all over Europe in the Langue d’Oc (at that time, an independent duchy in Southern France: the “Western tongue”), they booked passage to the Middle East and purchased provisions and equipment for their adventure.
-Crusaders survivors disembarked there and pawned their booty for handier cash to take home.
+Returning Crusaders survivors disembarked there and pawned their booty for handier cash to take home.

 The Provençal (another name for this region and its language) nobility was worn out by massive military drafts and casualties during the Crusades, and by the rise of a prosperous merchant middle class, centuries before the like would reappear in the rest of Europe.
 Many local nobles (men and women) took up the Cathari religion and became Perfecti.

-The Pope was not amused when he discovered that most of his Catholic churches had emptied (and stopped being profit centers) in the richest province of Europe, while the humble Cathari were venerated everywhere they went.
+The Pope was not amused when he found out that most of his Catholic churches had emptied (and stopped being profit centers) in the richest province of Europe, while the humble Cathari were venerated everywhere they went.
 After a few failed attempts at peaceful debate and reconversion (notably by St. Bernard who gave up, concluding there was nothing wrong with them), Urban II cast his poisoned barb of Crusader fury into the Langue d’Oc: the only time a Crusade was launched against a Catholic population.

-Since this was a struggle against heresy, he needed to deploy an intelligence-gathering unit that would guide the Crusader army, hunt down the heretics, exterminate and replace them.
+Since this was a struggle against heresy, he had to deploy an intelligence-gathering unit that would guide the Crusader army, hunt down the heretics, exterminate and replace them.
 The Franciscan and Dominican Orders were designated to serve as his Gestapo agents.
 Their command and control of this Crusade would be a trial run of the Inquisition.
 Countless bigot prototypes had evolved from almost every mass religion since the beginning of the world’s religio-military psychohistory; this was merely the latest, most toxic version.

 Cathari priests were called Perfecti.
-There were male and female perfecti with separate but equal orders and disciplines: an unthinkable phenomenon elsewhere at that time in history.
+There were male and female perfecti with separate but equal orders and disciplines: an unthinkable authorization at that time in history.
 They elected promising young candidates into their collegium after a rigorous apprenticeship under a senior sponsor.
 These holy partners wandered the countryside in pairs.
 They rested at humble hostels deeded to their fellowship by grateful deathbed bequests.
 They needed these houses to secure a room in which to pray alone the Lord’s Prayer, in obedience to Jesus’ instruction in Matthew 6 of the Bible.
 Otherwise, they wouldn’t have needed private housing.
 Any barn corner, doorsill or trailside hut would have sufficed them.
 They were God’s tough guys.

-They loathed the cross for the naked torture rack it was, helped the laity with chores and problems, nursed and gave counsel when invited to do so, and relied on the Lord’s Prayer and Jesus’ exact Words for spiritual sustenance.
+They loathed the cross for the naked torture rack it was, helped the laity with its chores and problems, nursed and gave counsel when invited to do so, and relied on the Lord’s Prayer and Jesus’ exact Words for spiritual sustenance.
 No dismissal or man-spoken substitution of His Word was allowed, unlike those our Christian churches indulge in routinely.